ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 {{?I-D.quilbeuf-opsawg-configuration-tracing}} defines a mechanism for configuration tracing.
-If some errors occur when services are deploying, it's very easy to identify these errors by distributed system tracing, and an incident should be reported.
+If some errors occur when services are deploying, it's very easy to identify these errors by distributed system tracing, and a network incident should be reported.

 # Functional Interface Requirements between the Client and the Server

 ## Incident Identification

-As depicted in {{ident}}, multiple alarms, metrics, or hybrid can be aggregated into an incident after analysis.
+As depicted in {{ident}}, multiple alarms, metrics, or hybrid can be aggregated into a network incident after analysis.

 ~~~~
             +--------------+